How will Hartland College Distance Learning operate?

-The widespread uses of computers and the internet have made distance learning easier and faster.
-Gradebook3 is a distance learning software designed by Hartland College.
-Through Gradebook3, students log on with a user name and password, and then are given access to video lectures, class syllabi, handouts, lesson notes, exercises, and much more.
+The widespread uses of computers and the Internet have made distance learning easier and faster.
+Through Populi, students log on with a username and password, and then are given access to video lectures, class syllabi, handouts, lesson notes, exercises, and more.

 Is It possible to take individual classes?

 Yes.
-Any of the classes that we offer through the distance learning program can be taken without enrolling in one of our programs.
+Any of the classes that we offer through Distance Learning can be taken without enrolling in one of our programs.